 Other correctable violations include driving with expired registration, driving without proof of insurance, and driving without a valid driver's license.
 These violations don't require a visit to law enforcement, but require the updated documentation to be filed with the traffic court.
 Although a conviction for a correctable violation is not a moving violation and, therefore does not result in a point going on your driving record, it still results in a fine.
 For example, the fine for driving without valid insurance is approximately $800.
 It is always best to correct the violation and get the charge dismissed.

 The consequences for failing to respond to a fix-it ticket violation are the same as they are for moving violations.
-A Failure to Appear charge will be added to the citation and the DMV will suspend your driver's license.
+A Failure to Appear charge will be added to the citation and the DMV may suspend your driver's license.
 Call our traffic ticket lawyers today at (877) 667-1205 or submit our CONTACT form if you received a ticket for an equipment violation, driving without valid registration or insurance, driving without a valid driver's license, or any other correctable violation.